Historic mills of the Atlanta area: Terrell's Mill

 Terrell Mill Road runs from Cobb Parkway, northeast under I-75, then gradually curving north to cross Powers Ferry Road and the east end of Delk Road, before ending at Lower Roswell Road.
 While the name ends at this point, the four-lane divided roadway (an arterial road) continues straight northeast on Lower Roswell Rd.
 That road was "broken," forcing drivers to make a turn in order to continue on the same road.
 Just south of there, Terrell Mill Park is located on the southwest side of the road, where it is now concurrent for a short distance with the original Paper Mill Road.
 The northernmost section of Old Paper Mill Road (the westernmost section of Paper Mill Rd.), north to Lower Roswell Rd., was originally a quarter-mile-long street named Terrell Mill Drive, and Google Maps still identify it as such.
 In the late 2000s, this section was widened along its eastern side to add an extra lane, which continues up Lower Roswell Rd. to Old Canton Road, bypassing the traffic light there altogether.
 This section of both roads is now six lanes: three northbound, two southbound, and a center left-turn lane.

 Southwest of Powers Ferry Road, the road is also five lanes with a center left-turn lane, while to the north it has a landscaped road median typical of other county roads widened in the 1980s and 1990s.
 In order to squeeze through an underpass below I-75, it narrows to four lanes and has a steep dip that often floods during thunderstorms as it collects water from both the road and the highway, and from the downslope to nearby Rottenwood Creek.
-If the Northwest Corridor HOV/BRT project is built, this will become an exit/entrance to and from the reversible HOT lanes.
+As part of the Northwest Corridor HOV/BRT project, an exit/entrance to and from the reversible HOT lanes was constructed here.
 Like Northside Drive to the south, the freeway here was built with a landscaped median (where it otherwise has a low median wall), so that it could later accommodate ramps to access future HOV lanes.
-There is currently no interchange in this area.